glebdovzhenko/P61Viewer/docs/_sources/userguide/index.rst.txt

 Test files
 ----------

-You can get the test files if you pull or download the repository.
+You can get the test files if you clone or download the `repository <https://github.com/glebdovzhenko/P61Viewer>`_.
 The files are in the :code:`P61Viewer/test_files/generated` folder.

 Open and view .nxs spectra
 --------------------------